Mizarocha/Mizarocha/README.md

 <br>

- 🎼    Apaixonada por música
+ 🎼   In love with music

- 🏫   Estudante de Análise e Desenvolvimento de Sistemas
+ 🏫   Systems Analysis and Development Student

- 🚀    Disponível para o mercado de trabalho
+ 🚀    Available for the job market

- 💻    E-mail: miza-pma@hotmail.com
+ 💻    Email: miza-pma@hotmail.com

- 📱    Contato: **(31) 99315-3521**
+ 📱    Contact: **(31) 99315-3521**

 <br></bh>